ShafSpecs/near-orm/README.md

 #### `on`

 Listens to events within your database.
+It returns a function that allows you to unsubscribe from the event.

 **Signature:**